Does Deep Active Learning Work in the Wild?: Introduction

 \section{Introduction}

-Deep learning - primarily deep neural networks (DNNs) - has led to major breakthroughs in scientific computing in recent years \cite{jumper2021highly,rolnick2019tackling, lavin2021simulation,khatib2021deep}, such as chemistry \cite{schutt2019unifying}, materials science \cite{nadell2019deep}, and biology \cite{zhavoronkov2019deep}.
-Given its significance, it has emerged in recent years as a major area of research in the machine learning community \cite{lavin2021simulation}, involving a variety of unique technical challenges.
-One such challenge - shared by many disciplines - is that DNNs require significant quantities of training data \cite{lecun2015deep}.
-One widely-studied strategy to mitigate this problem is active learning (AL)\cite{ren2021survey, settles2009active}, and we focus here on active learning specifically for DNNs, sometimes referred to as Deep Active Learning (DAL) \cite{roy2018deep}.

-Broadly speaking, the premise of DAL is that some training instances will lead to greater model performance than others.
-Therefore we can improve the training sample efficiency of DNNs by selecting the best training instances.
-A large number methods have been investigated in recent years for DAL \cite{settles2009active, ren2021survey}, often reporting significant improvements in sample efficiency compared to simpler strategies, such as random sampling \cite{tsymbalov2018dropout, kading2018active, kee2018query}.
-While these studies are encouraging and insightful, they nearly always assume that one or more DAL hyperparmeters are known prior to deployment (i.e., collection of labeled data).
-While such assumptions are realistic in many contexts of machine learning, the hyperparameters of many DAL require labeled data (see Section \ref{sec:ProblemSetting}) to be optimized which, by assumption, are not yet available.
-It is therefore unclear how these hyperparameters should be set when DAL is applied to new problems, and whether DAL still offers advantages over alternative methods when accounting for hyperparameter uncertainty.
-Although rarely discussed in the literature, this is a problem users face when applying DAL in to new problems in real-world conditions, or "in the wild" as it is sometimes described \cite{huang2008labeled}.
+In this work, we focus on the application of active learning to deep neural networks (DNNs), sometimes referred to as Deep Active Learning (DAL) \cite{roy2018deep}.
+Broadly speaking, the premise of DAL is that some training instances will yield superior performance compared to others.
+Therefore, we can improve the training sample efficiency of DNNs by selecting the best training instances.
+A large number of methods have been investigated in recent years for DAL \cite{settles2009active, ren2021survey, holzmuller2023framework}, often reporting significant improvements in sample efficiency compared to simpler strategies, such as random sampling \cite{tsymbalov2018dropout, kading2018active, kee2018query}.
+While these studies provide valuable insights, they nearly always assume good DAL hyperparameter (HP) settings are known in advance, or alternatively, they optimize the HPs (e.g., by repeating DAL several times with different HP settings).
+To our knowledge however, there is little evidence that one can assume good hyperparameters are known in advance for novel problems (see \cref{sec:ProblemSetting}, where we find HP settings in the literature vary widely across problems).
+Moreover, running a DAL method multiple times in search of good HP settings may result in significant label inefficiency, even when compared to random sampling.
+Therefore, in real-world settings where DAL is applied to a novel problem, or \textit{in the wild} as we term it here, the best DAL HPs are not generally known in advance, and it is unclear whether DAL still offers advantages (e.g., compared to random sampling) when accounting for HP uncertainty.
+If DAL models do not reliably outperform simple random sampling in the presence of HP uncertainty, it greatly undermines their value, and the likelihood that they will be adopted.
+Despite the significance of this problem, it has received little attention in the literature.